-The 2013 Chicago Blackhawks were fueled to succeed.
+The Chicago Blackhawks are fueled to succeed.

->

-> Steve Conklin, director of sales and marketing at JW Marriott Chicago, says teams provide a template for the hotel’s culinary team to work with, but that the hotel itself instills some ground rules to keep the athletes in check.
+Steve Conklin, director of sales and marketing at JW Marriott Chicago, says teams provide a template for the hotel’s culinary team to work with, but that the hotel itself instills some ground rules to keep the athletes in check.
 This includes an alcohol ban and even a lockdown on (gasp) mini bars.
 “The hotel has to be committed [to the program],” says Conklin.
 “Once you understand that their needs are very consistent, you either do it or you don’t.
 There is no middle.”

 According to Chef Shearer, the culinary program for teams staying at the hotel differs by sport, with the common thread of helping athletes recover from their latest workout while also preparing for the next.
 When it came to the Blackhawks and their season-ending quest for the Cup, it became essential to keep the players energized to push through those final rigors of a long (and draining) hockey season.

 “Hockey is an endurance sport.
 For the Blackhawks that meant that their menu comprised high-quality carbohydrates, lean proteins, and nourishing vegetables,” says Shearer.
 “During the Hawks’ Cup run consistency was key; changing the preparations or ingredients could have a detrimental impact on performance as the players' bodies attuned to a certain diet.”
 Shearer noted menus that sourced local produce such as asparagus and salad greens, and beef from regional Niman Ranch farms in Illinois and Iowa, as well as seasonal fish like wild Alaskan halibut.
 (Certified sustainable, of course.)